api3dao/contracts/README.md

 A more complete list of what this package includes is as follows:

-- All contracts that facilitate API3 data feed services
+- All contracts that facilitate API3 data feed services, including OEV auctions
 - `@typechain/ethers-v6` typings of these contracts
 - Addresses of the API3 deployments of these contracts
 - Proxy address computation utility functions